opentargets/gentropy/docs/development/airflow.md

 - [Google Cloud SDK](https://cloud.google.com/sdk/docs/install)

 !!!warning macOS Docker memory allocation
-    If you are working on a macOS, the default amount of memory available for Docker might not bet enough to get Airflow up and running.
+    If you are working on a macOS, the default amount of memory available for Docker might not be enough to get Airflow up and running.
 You should allocate at least 4GB of memory for the Docker Engine (ideally 8GB).
 [More info](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#)

 ## Configure Airflow access to Google Cloud Platform